Recently updated on November 30th, 2024 at 11:18 am

 Representation: Asexual main character, Bisexual main characters, W/W romance (main characters), Black main character

-Sawkill girls is r an atmospheric, spooky read, full of badass, morally grey characters.
+An atmospheric, spooky read, full of badass, morally grey characters.

-Sawkill island has never been safe for young girls.
-According to local legend a paranormal beast hunts young girls.
+Sawkill Island has never been safe for young girls.
+According to local legend, a paranormal beast hunts young girls.

 Buy on Amazon | Waterstones